stuffnting/gutenberg-block-examples/src/dynamic-inspector-controls/README.md

-# Dynamic Inner Blocks
+# Dynamic Inspector Controls

 ## Description

-This block has a dynamic section, which lists the latest posts, and also allows inner blocks to be added.
+This example adds a panel to the Block Inspector which controls the appearance of the block's title.

+Note, this block does not control the dynamic aspect of the block, i.e. how many recent posts are displayed.
+For an example of controlling a dynamic block's query, see the `dynamic-inspector-query-terms` example.

 ## In this code

 **`dynamic-inner-blocks.php`**

-- Registers the `myprefix/dynamic-inner-blocks` block.
+- Registers the `myprefix/dynamic-inspector-controls` block.
-- Adds a callback function to render the block on the front-end.
-It renders both the list of recent posts, and the inner blocks.
+- Adds a callback function to render the block on the front-end, which utilizes the block's attribute values.

-**`dynamic-inner-blocks.index.js`**
+**`dynamic-inspector-controls.index.js`**

-- Registers the `myprefix/dynamic-inner-blocks` block.
+- Registers the `myprefix/dynamic-inspector-controls` block.
 - Imports the `GetPosts` component form `get-posts.js`.
+- Imports the `PostListTitle` component from `post-list-title.js`.
+- imports the `TheInspectorControls` from `the-inspector-controls.js`.

 **`get-posts.js`**

 - Adds the `GetPosts` component, which uses `useEntityRecords` to get the most recent posts.
 - Renders the fetched posts into a list to display in the editor.

+**`post-list-title.js`**

+- Adds the `PostListTitle` component, which uses the block's attributes to format the block title.

+**`the-inspector-controls.js`**

+- Adds the `TheInspectorControls` component, which adds and manages the Block Inspector controls.

+**`dynamic-inspector-controls.block.js`**

+- Adds the block's four attributes:
+  - `attribute.showTitle`&mdash;whether the block title is displayed.
+  - `attribute.title`&mdash;the title shown in the block.
+  - `attribute.font`&mdash;which style of font to use for the title.
+  - `attribute.underline`&mdash;whether to underline the title.

 ## Notes